data-apis/array-api/spec/design_topics/data_interchange.md

 The consumer must set the PyCapsule name to `"used_dltensor"`, and call the `deleter` of the `DLPackManagedTensor` when it no longer needs the data.

+When the `strides` field in the `DLTensor` struct is `NULL`, it indicates a row-major compact array.
+If the array is of size zero, the data pointer in `DLTensor` should be set to either `NULL` or `0`.

 DLPack version used must be `0.2 <= DLPACK_VERSION < 1.0`.
 For further
 details on DLPack design and how to implement support for it, refer to [github.com/dmlc/dlpack](https://github.com/dmlc/dlpack).